jamaltheatlantean/BuyTickets/README.md

 -   Supports installment as a mode of payment.
 -   Mints new tickets in the form of an ERC721.
 -   Users get a refund on incomplete payments.
+-   Users can transfer ticket ownership from within the contract.

 ## Events
 This contract makes use of the following events: